-Palestinians in Gaza feel nowhere is safe amid unrelenting Israeli airstrikes
+Palestinians trapped in Gaza find nowhere is safe during Israel’s relentless bombing

-KHAN YOUNIS, Gaza Strip (AP) — Israeli airstrikes pounded locations across the Gaza Strip early Thursday, including parts of the south that Israel had declared safe zones, heightening fears among more than 2 million Palestinians trapped in the territory that nowhere was safe.
+KHAN YOUNIS, Gaza Strip (AP) — Israeli airstrikes pounded locations across the Gaza Strip early Thursday, including parts of the south that Israel had declared as safe zones, heightening fears among more than 2 million Palestinians trapped in the territory that nowhere was safe.

-In the nearly two weeks since Israel began attacking in response to a devastating Hamas rampage in towns across southern Israel, airstrikes have relentlessly hit the densely populated territory.
-Even after Israel told Palestinians to evacuate the north and head to what it called “safe zones” in the south, strikes continued across the entire territory.
+In the nearly two weeks since a devastating Hamas rampage in southern Israel, the Israeli military has relentlessly attacked Gaza in response.
+Even after Israel told Palestinians to evacuate the north and head to what it called “safe zones” in the south, strikes continued across the territory overnight and Palestinian militants continued firing rockets into Israel.

+A residential building in Khan Younis, a city in southern Gaza where hundreds of thousands of Palestinians had sought shelter, was among the places hit.
+Medical personnel at Nasser Hospital said they received at least 12 dead and 40 wounded.

 The bombardments came after Israel agreed Wednesday to allow Egypt to deliver limited humanitarian aid to Gaza, the first crack in a punishing 11-day siege.
-Many among Gaza’s 2.3 million residents have cut down to one meal a day and have been left to drink dirty water amid dwindling supplies.
+Many among Gaza’s 2.3 million residents are down to one meal a day and drinking dirty water.

-The announcement of a plan to bring water, food and other supplies into Gaza came as fury over the blast at Gaza City’s al-Ahli Hospital spread across the Middle East, and as U.S. President Joe Biden visited Israel in hopes of preventing a wider conflict in the region.
+The announcement of a plan to bring water, food and other supplies into Gaza came as fury over a Tuesday night explosion at Gaza City’s al-Ahli Hospital spread across the Middle East.
+There were conflicting claims of who was behind the blast, which health authorities in Hamas-run Gaza said had killed hundreds of Palestinians.

-There were conflicting claims of who was behind the deadly hospital explosion.
-Hamas officials in Gaza blamed an Israeli airstrike, saying hundreds were killed.
-Israel denied it was involved and released a flurry of video, audio and other information that it said showed the blast was instead due to a rocket misfire by Islamic Jihad, another militant group operating in Gaza.
-Islamic Jihad dismissed that claim.
+Hamas officials in Gaza blamed an Israeli airstrike.
+Israel denied it was involved and released a flurry of video, audio and other information that it said showed the blast was caused by a rocket misfire by Islamic Jihad, another militant group operating in Gaza.
+Islamic Jihad dismissed the Israeli claim.

 The Associated Press has not independently verified any of the claims or evidence.

+U.S. President Joe Biden, who visited Israel on Wednesday, said data from his Defense Department showed the explosion was not likely caused by an Israeli airstrike.
+The White House later said an analysis of “overhead imagery, intercepts and open-source information” showed Israel was not behind the attack.
+But the U.S. continues to collect evidence.

 Video from the scene showed the hospital grounds strewn with torn bodies, many of them young children.
-Hundreds of wounded were rushed to Gaza City’s main hospital where doctors, already facing critical supply shortages, were sometimes forced to perform surgery on the floors, often without anesthesia.
+Hundreds of wounded were rushed to Gaza City’s main hospital, where doctors already facing critical supply shortages were sometimes forced to perform surgery on the floors, without anesthesia.

-More than 1 million Palestinians have fled their homes, roughly half of Gaza’s population.
-Many who fled Gaza City and other places in the north after Israel told them to evacuate, have crowded into U.N. schools or the homes of relatives.
+More than 1 million Palestinians, roughly half of Gaza’s population, have fled their homes in Gaza City and other places in the northern part of the territory since Israel told them to evacuate.
+Most have crowded into U.N.-run schools-turned-shelters or the homes of relatives.

-Israeli strikes fell across Gaza overnight, destroying homes in both north and south.

-Homes were hit in Khan Younis in southern Gaza, where hundreds of thousands are seeking shelter.
-Medical staff at Nasser Hospital in Khan Younis said they received at least 12 dead and 40 wounded.

-Sirens wailed as emergency crews rushed to rescue survivors from one building, where many were believed trapped under the rubble of misshapen bed frames, broken furniture and cement chunks.
-Nearby buildings had balconies and facades blown off.
+Following airstrikes early Thursday, sirens wailed as emergency crews rushed to rescue survivors from a building in Khan Younis, where many residents were believed trapped under misshapen bed frames, broken furniture and cement chunks.

-A small, soot-covered child, unconscious and dangling in the arms of a rescue worker, was taken out of one damaged building and rushed toward a waiting ambulance.
+A small, soot-covered child, unconscious and dangling in the arms of a rescue worker, was taken out of a damaged building and rushed toward a waiting ambulance.

+Gaza’s Hamas-led government said several bakeries in the territory were hit in the overnight strikes, making it even harder for residents to get food.

-The Israeli military said it killed a top Palestinian militant in Rafah, near the Egyptian border, and hit hundreds of targets across Gaza, including tunnel shafts, intelligence infrastructure and command centers.
-It said it hit dozens of mortar launching posts, most of them immediately after they launched shells at Israel.
-Palestinians have been launching barrages of rockets at Israel since the fighting began.
+The Israeli military said it killed a top Palestinian militant in Rafah, near the Egyptian border, and hit hundreds of targets across Gaza, including militant tunnel shafts, intelligence infrastructure and command centers.
+It said it also hit dozens of mortar-launching posts, most of them immediately after they launched shells at Israel.
+Palestinians have launched barrages of rockets at Israel since the fighting began.

-Israel has said it is attacking Hamas militants wherever they may be in Gaza, and accused the group’s leaders and fighters of taking shelter among the civilian population.
+Israel has said it is attacking Hamas militants wherever they may be in Gaza, and accused the group’s leaders and fighters of taking shelter among the civilian population, leaving Palestinians feeling in constant danger.

-The Musa family fled to the typically sleepy central town of Deir al-Balah and took shelter in a cousin’s three-story home near the local hospital.
+The Musa family fled to the typically sleepy central Gaza town of Deir al-Balah and took shelter in a cousin’s three-story home near the local hospital.
 But at 7:30 p.m.
 Wednesday, a series of explosions, believed to be airstrikes, rocked the building, turning the family home into a mountain of rubble that they said buried some 20 women and children.

 The dead body of Hiam Musa, the sister-in-law of Associated Press photojournalist Adel Hana, was recovered from the wreckage Wednesday evening, the family said.
 They don’t know who else is under the rubble.

-Note: This story has been corrected to show that Israeli forces has killed 10 Palestinians in the West Bank in the last two days, according to the Palestinian Health Ministry, not dozens.